MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 You can design an OLAP workload test to focus on sequential, large I/O performance.
 For these tests, focus on the volume of data processed per second rather than the number of IOPS.
 Latency requirements are also less important, but this is subjective.

 The basic design choice for this workload test should at a minimum include:
-- 512-KB block size => resembles the I/O size when the SQL Server loads a batch of 64 data pages for a table scan by using the read-ahead technique.
+- 512 KB block size => resembles the I/O size when the SQL Server loads a batch of 64 data pages for a table scan by using the read-ahead technique.
 - 1 thread per file => currently, you need to limit your testing to one thread per file as problems may arise in DISKSPD when testing multiple sequential threads.
     If you use more than one thread, say two, and the **-s** parameter, the threads will begin non-deterministically to issue I/O operations on top of each other within the same location.
 This is because they each track their own sequential offset.